The Power of Two in Token Systems: Introduction

-For large $n$, we use Kurtz's theorem on \textit{density dependent Markov chains} \citep[see][]{kurtz1981approximation} to analyze the token distribution; the same techniques are used in \cite{mitzenmacher1996power} and \cite{vvedenskaya1996queueing} to analyze various load balancing problems including the supermarket model.
+For finite $n$, we use the Lyapunov method to study a suitable exponential Lyapunov function's negative drift to establish tail bounds on the number of tokens agents have in the long-run.
+We further analyze the token distribution, and we explicitly characterize the tail bound as $n$ grows large using Kurtz's theorem on \textit{density dependent Markov chains} \citep[see][]{kurtz1981approximation}; the same techniques are used in \cite{mitzenmacher1996power} and \cite{vvedenskaya1996queueing} to analyze various load balancing problems including the supermarket model.
 While there are subtle differences between our model and the load balancing problems in the literature (as we explain below), our work can be viewed as another application of the power of two choices paradigm.
 Kurtz's theorem provides conditions under which a stochastic process can be approximated by a deterministic process in the limit.
 This allows us to show that the token distribution is balanced, and the number of tokens each agent has is unlikely to be far from its initial state.